![]() |

 inline |

-) makes the preceding item current and returns an iterator pointing to the previously current item.
+operator decrements the iterator to the previous item in the flat map and returns an iterator to the previous current item.

 |